mohsaad/pydarksky/README.md

 The colors will change according to when is the best stargazing forecast.
 For example, red will indicate that conditions are not great for that particular day, while green indicates that it will be a good day.
 For more information on which each sections means, see [here](http://www.cleardarksky.com/c/BdmIDkey.html?1#how).

-To run it (at least until pip support is added): `python3 index.py`

 ### Requirements:

 `python3` (>= 3.6)